ChainAgnostic/CAIPs/CAIPs/caip-282.md

 const wallets = {};

-// blockchain library starts listening on init window.addEventListener("caipxxx:announceWallet", (event) => {
+// blockchain library starts listening on init window.addEventListener("caip282:announceWallet", (event) => {
   // when an announce message was received then the library can index it by uuid wallets[event.data.uuid] = event.data;
 });

 // blockchain library publishes on init window.postMessage("message", {
-  event: "caipxxx:promptWallet",
+  event: "caip282:promptWallet",
   data: {
-    //  if the blockchain library supports CAIP-275 then it can include a name in its prompt
+    //  if the blockchain library supports CAIP-275 then it can include a name
     name: "", // optional
   },
 });